vzaleto/weather-next/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+4 - If you want see your location weather You have enable allow geolocation your browser or your computer depends if ypu have Mac OS or windows
+5 - Choice small , medium or large widget what you needed.
+6 - enjoy widget

 ## Learn More